phdsky/ORBSLAM24Windows/README.md

 2. Click configure, select Visual Studio 12 2013 Win64(or your own) as the generator, click finish.
 3. After configure done, click Generate.
 4. Go to the ORBSLAM24Windows/build folder, double click the ORB_SLAM2.sln to open the peoject.
-5. Build ALL_BUILD in either debug or release mode you want.
+5. Choose either debug or release mode you want. **(Mode should be the same as DBoW2 && g2o && Pangolin)**.
+6. Right click the ORB_SLAM2 project and then click generate.
-6. After success build, the libraries will be in the lib folder of the ORB_SLAM2 project source folder.
+7. After success build, the libraries will be in the lib folder of the ORB_SLAM2 project source folder.

 ### Applications
 If you want to make apps, you can also build the mono-stero-RGBD projects provided.

+**(Build mode should be the same as DBoW2 && g2o && Pangolin && ORB_SLAM2)**.

 The picture shows the result of mono TUM dataset.